vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 a\.
-In the old language, the words in min have the aspect of derivatives in `in` from nouns in `ma`, although in two or three cases — `iṣmín` and `ṛgmín` in RV., `vāgmín` in ÇB. — no such nouns are found in actual use beside them.
+In the old language, the words in min have the aspect of derivatives in `in` from nouns in `ma`, although in two or three cases — `iṣmín` and `ṛgmín` in RV., `vāgmín` in śB. — no such nouns are found in actual use beside them.
 In the later language, `min` is used as independent element in a very few words: thus, `gomin` *possessing cattle*, `svāmin` (Sūtras and later) *master, lord* (`sva` *own*), `kakudmin` *humped*.